 Acquiring Technological Capacity.
 London: Palgrave Macmillan, 1991.

-The Reconstruction of Palestine: Issues, Options, Policies and Strategies.
+(ed.)
+The Reconstruction of Palestine: Urban and Rural Development.
 London: Kegan Paul International, 1997.

 Science, Development and Sovereignty in the Arab World.
 London: Palgrave Macmillan, 2012.